 There’s so much more I could say, but perhaps I’ll just end by reminding you that Jesus Christ is the image of the invisible God, so if you want to truly understand the character of God, all you have to do is look at what we’re told about Him.
 For instance, Jesus often kept His teachings a secret from those who weren’t meant to understand them at that time, speaking in parables so that “seeing they might not see, and hearing they might not understand,” which might indicate that not all of God’s truths are intended for everyone to understand just yet (not even religious Christians who are reading this, most of whom have already rejected everything I’ve written here since they haven’t been called to grasp the truth yet).
 But even with His truth hidden from most, we also see that Jesus insisted on extreme forgiveness (seventy times seven, and even forgave those who killed Him), and ultimately sacrificed Himself to save the world.
 When you want to interpret Scripture, you have to ultimately do so using a hermeneutic that begins with Christology.
 If you don’t do that, it’s easy to misunderstand the passages about judgement, and just as easy to forget that everything in Scripture needs to be read with His character and His purpose for creation in mind.

 It’s no wonder that so many misunderstand the character of God, though, when they also misunderstand the nature of God, thinking God is a closed trinity rather than an open family.

 I could go on and on about the multitude of ideas that religious Christians are ridiculously confused about thanks to the flawed assumptions they begin with, and a lack of desire to actually take the time to pick up a concordance and dig into what the Bible really says, taking their pastor’s word for it instead, but that should be more than enough to explain why I couldn’t ever return to a modern evangelical congregation.
 Not that I’d be welcome back at one anyway, if I ever wanted to return.
 At least not if I refused to keep my mouth shut about the various things actually taught in the Bible.
 So perhaps the real question shouldn’t be why I couldn’t return to church, but why you yourself might still consider having anything to do with such an unbiblical, not to mention harmful, institution.

 Now, I suspect that most of what I’ve written here is brand new for many of you, and that you’re not sure what to believe (or think it’s so foreign to what you were taught growing up that you’ll just reject it out of hand).
 However, for those chosen few of you who do dig deeper and then realize that you need to reject Churchianity and organized religion, you’ll be left wondering what you should do instead.
 Well, first of all, it means that you get to sleep in on Sunday mornings if you want to.
 Beyond that, however, if you can find an Open Church that actually teaches what the Bible says, it might be a good group to check out.
 Otherwise, just keep studying the Bible (you’re better off not participating in any church gathering than you are attending an Institutional Church.
 Yes, it’s beneficial to fellowship with likeminded believers, but you won’t find many likeminded believers in the traditional denominations, at least not if you happen to agree with what I’ve mentioned in this article).
-Bottom line, to those of you who are inspired to come out of Babylon, pull out your Bibles, concordances, and Hebrew and Koine Greek dictionaries, fire up your search engines, and start studying to “shew thyself approved.”
+Bottom line, to those of you who are inspired to do so, pull out your Bibles, concordances, and Hebrew and Koine Greek dictionaries, fire up your search engines, and start studying to “shew thyself approved.”
 I’ll also link to some recommended reading by others on the various topics I’ve covered here.
 Be warned, however, that if you do come to the conclusions I have about the Bible you’ll likely be called a heretic by the “orthodox” members of Churchianity, and even shunned by many of them.
 But to that threat I simply repeat the words of A. E. Knoch: “Heretic” is the highest earthly title which can be bestowed at this time.